Difference Between Pleasure and Happiness

 Main Differences Between Pleasure and Happiness

-1. Pleasure is only for a short time whereas Happiness lasts a lifetime.
+1. Pleasure is only for a short time, whereas Happiness lasts a lifetime.

 3. You can experience Pleasure by taking something, whereas You can experience Happiness by giving something.

-5. Whether it’s chemicals or habits, extreme pleasure generally leads to addiction.
+5. Whether it’s chemicals or habits, extreme pleasure leads to addiction.
 But generally, you cannot get addicted to happiness.

 Difference Between Pleasure and Happiness